akanainc/automation/com.akana.ps.automation/README.md

     pmdp.oauth=false
     pmdp.schema.update=false

-    [ConfigurationFiles]
+    #ConfigurationFiles
     database.configure=true
     proxy.filename=
-    ; used to route containers through load balancer when needed ; Format needs to be the following '<routes><route><filename>com.soa.http.route-pm1.cfg</filename><pattern>http://pm.host.com:9900/*</pattern><url>http://lb.host.com</url></route></routes>'
+    # used to route containers through load balancer when needed
+    # Format needs to be the following '<routes><route><filename>com.soa.http.route-pm1.cfg</filename><pattern>http://pm.host.com:9900/*</pattern><url>http://lb.host.com</url></route></routes>'
-    ; Needed when routing requests back through a load balance: https://support.soa.com/support/index.php?_m=knowledgebase&_a=viewarticle&kbarticleid=607 route.definitions=
+    # Needed when routing requests back through a load balance: https://support.soa.com/support/index.php?_m=knowledgebase&_a=viewarticle&kbarticleid=607
+    route.definitions=

-    ; ND specific properties
+    # ND specific properties
-    ; just the address to pm like http://<hostname>:<port>
+    # just the address to pm like http://<hostname>:<port>
     wsmex.address=
-    ; if the PM admin console is running on a different port, than wsmex please provide the address to the PM admin console.  'http://<hostname>:<port>
+    # if the PM admin console is running on a different port, than wsmex please provide the address to the PM admin console.  'http://<hostname>:<port>
     pm.admin.console=
+    # if the PM admin access is different from this container, set the proper values here
+    pm.admin.user=
+    pm.admin.password=
+    # If Basic Auth has been disabled for the configjob, set configjob.secured to false
+    configjob.secured=true
-    ; all required listeners to be created for nd.
-This is a comma seperated field that consistes of at least 1 entries 'listener_name:hostname:port:protocol:idleTimeout:poolMax:poolMin:bind'. nd.listener=
+    # all required listeners to be created for nd.
+This is a comma seperated field that consistes of at least 1 entries 'listener_name:hostname:port:protocol:idleTimeout:poolMax:poolMin:bind:alias'.
-    ; if ND is secured, automation needs to add an endpoint to the listener.
-Provide a properly configured keystore that contains the required certificates.
+    # if ND is secured, automation needs to add an endpoint to the listener.
+The automation will use the 'container.secure.keystore' to search from the proper certificate for each listener
-    ; if no keystore is provided, the automation will default to use the 'container.secure.keystore' listener.secure.keystore=
-    listener.secure.storepass=
-    listener.secure.alias=
+    nd.listener=
-    ; org needs to be a valid uddi key (Change if container needs to be in a different organization) ; Change if ND is required to be under a different organization org=uddi:soa.com:registryorganization
+    # org needs to be a valid uddi key (Change if container needs to be in a different organization)
+    # Change if ND is required to be under a different organization
+    org=uddi:soa.com:registryorganization
-    ; Name of the cluster to add the ND container into cluster=
+    # Name of the cluster to add the ND container into
+    cluster=
-    ; all required listeners to be created for the cluster, if the cluster doesn't exist.
-This is a comma seperated field that consistes of at least 1 entries 'listener_name:hostname:port:protocol:idleTimeout:poolMax:poolMin:bind' cluster.listener=
+    # all required listeners to be created for the cluster, if the cluster doesn't exist.
+This is a comma seperated field that consistes of at least 1 entries 'listener_name:hostname:port:protocol:idleTimeout:poolMax:poolMin:bind'
+    cluster.listener=
-    ; disable the remote usage writer in ND containers remote.writer.enabled=true
+    # disable the remote usage writer in ND containers

-    [TenantProperties]
+    remote.writer.enabled=true

+    #TenantProperties
-    ; CM specific properties
+    # CM specific properties
     atmosphere.context.root=
-    ; users configured in community manager
+    # users configured in community manager
     atmosphere.config.userRolesDenied=
     tenant.url=http://localhost:9900
     tenant.name=EnterpriseAPI